Is a Vegan Ketogenic Diet Possible?

-It’s not often that you hear someone say, “I’m on a vegan ketogenic diet!”
-Low carb diets are often scorned in the high carb low fat vegan community – after all, low carbers only eat meat, and carbs make the world turn round, it seems that vegan ketogenic diets and plant-based low carbohydrate diets are becoming increasingly popular.
+It’s becoming more frequent that you hear someone say, “I’m on a vegan ketogenic diet!”
+While low carb diets are often scorned in the high carb low fat vegan community – after all, low carbers only eat meat, and carbs make the world turn round, it seems that vegan ketogenic diets and plant-based low carbohydrate diets are becoming increasingly popular.

-However, this isn’t the case at all!
 I was first introduced to the low carb world while vegan, and actually found it really easy to adapt my current diet to be low carb.
 Though my eating patterns certainly went through some changes, as I worked with doctors to find what low carb foods really worked best for my body and my health, in the end what keeps me feeling my best is a very low carb vegan diet.
-Hopefully the following info helps you to do the same.
+Hopefully the following info helps you to do the same. 🙂

 Determine Your Daily Carbs on a Vegan Ketogenic Diet